sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 ![1](Screenshots/dataset_distribution.png)

-### Dataset Preprocessing
+### Preprocessing

 #### Dataset loading and adjusting annotation
 From the previous description we have seen that the two dataset are in two different format and their annotation format is totally different.
+So, we need to convert these data to a common format.
 So we have to pre-processe these data to convert these annotation to a common format.
 Moreover, there are some redundant annotations in the datasets like "ORG", "LOC" etc. We dont need these annotations. <br>

-First we converted all the input text in a common format.
+First we converted all the input text in a common format as language model expect a common input format.
 Our intented format is sentence level i.e all tokens of a sentence are combined in sentence not tokenized like in dataset-1.
 For that we converted dataset-1 to out intented format. <br>

-For our person name extraction task we only need `B-PER`(Begining of the name), `I-PER`(Inside of the name), `O`(others).
-So we converted all the annotations in both dataset to our desired format. <br>
+For our person name extraction task we only need `B-PER`(Begining of the name), `I-PER`(Inside of the name), `O`(others).But as we alrady seen in the given dataset are annoted differently and contains reduntant annotations which we dont need for our task like "ORG", "LOC" etc.So we change annotations from "B-PERSON" to "B-PER", "I-PERSON" to "I-PER" and unnecessary annotations to "O".
+We converted all the annotations in both dataset to our desired format. <br>

 Example:<br>
 `previous annotation`: ["B-PERSON", "I-PERSON", "L-PERSON", "O", "O", "O", "O", "O", "O", "B-ORG", "I-ORG", "L-ORG", "O", "O", "O", "O", "O", "O", "O", "O", "O"] <br>
-`new_annotation`: ["B-PER", "I-PER", "I-PER", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O"]] <br>
+`new_annotation`: ["B-PER", "I-PER", "I-PER", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O", "O"] <br>

 >Functions for data-loading and pre-processing are implemented in `utils/loading_dataset.py`.
 >After running this script we will have a dataframe format data for particular dataset which can be used later for training purpose.

+#### Normalizing data
+Before feeding bangla text input to NLP models input text must be normalized.
+As there some challenges in unicode system for bengali like different varients of the same character exists in Bengali unicode system.
+By normalizing we convert all these varients to a single unicode representation.
+So, doing normalization before training is a must.

 #### Exploratory Data Analysis (EDA)
 After loading our data we did some data analysis.
 First we check all the all the data have proper annotation, especially we checked every token in the given text have corresponding annotaion.
 If there are missing annotation in the dataset, this data can't be used in training.